anytizer/dto.php/readme.md

 This project may be broken due to several reasons:
  - requirement of full paths in configurations
- - composer modules
+ - composer modules required
  - dependent project files
- - not tested in other environments
+ - not tested in other environments and paths
  - incomplete documentation
  - work in progress